The Trench (novel): Plot summary

 Masao, having checked himself out of the hospital, flies to Guam to a U.S. Naval base and finds out that the U.S. government helped ensure the lawsuits against the Tanaka Institute went through and made sure they went bankrupt and were desperate enough to go to Benedict Singer for help.
 The CIA knew what Singer was up to and worked to plant agents within Singer's operation.
 One was killed aboard the Proteus as well as Heath Williams aboard the Benthos.
 They ask Masao to step in to get Terry back as well as their agent.
 Meanwhile, Angel arrives at the Mariana Trench and mates with a male.

 Having arrived in the Devil's Purgatory, Singer sends the Epimetheus into the Trench to dig for the nodules, Terry joining the trek.
 Once again the ship is attacked by Kronosaurs, continuing to attack even when the ship is docked.
 Terry manages to escape the sub, but Singer orders the nodules brought on board.
 The Kronosaurs continue attacking, denting the hull of the Epimetheus enough to cause it to implode and the docking station to lose pressure killing several of the crew.
-Singer orders the Benthos to accend into the cold waters above, out of reach of the kronosaurs, but the creatures attack the habitat's ballast tanks stranding it on the sea floor.
+Singer orders the Benthos to ascend into the cold waters above, out of reach of the Kronosaurs, but the creatures attack the habitat's ballast tanks stranding it on the sea floor.

 Jonas and Mac arrive on the Goliath, greeted by Masao and Celeste who reveal that Terry was killed during the destruction of the Epimetheus.
 Jonas is shown a security video of the accident, but refuses to believe that Terry was killed.
 Celeste reveals their plan to use the Prometheus to rescue Benedict and the remaining crew.
 Jonas leaves with Mac and Masao, taking the video to the William Beebe.
 Back aboard the ship, Jonas watches the video over and over and he and Mac see where the video had been edited.
 Jonas concludes that Terry is alive and that he has to rescue her, using the deep water Abyss Glider.